nikonru/NiLang/README.md

 ```

 # Ideas for the future improvements
 Here is the list of ideas to implement in the future versions of NiLang.
+The Syntax might be rough and not really compatible with the current version of language.
 ## Multiple return values
+Sometimes it might be really useful to return some value and error or success code, which describes validity of this value.
 ```
 Fun F::Int, Int:
-    Return 2,3
+    Return 2, 3

 Int x = 0
 Int y = 1